mapbox/node-pre-gyp/README.md

 ###### module_name

 The name of your native node module.
+This value must:

-This must match the name passed to [the NODE_MODULE macro](http://nodejs.org/api/addons.html#addons_hello_world) and should not include the `.node` extension.
+ - Match the name passed to [the NODE_MODULE macro](http://nodejs.org/api/addons.html#addons_hello_world)
+ - Must be a valid C variable name (e.g. it cannot contain `-`)
+ - Should not include the `.node` extension.

 ###### module_path